Stark tuning of telecom single-photon emitters based on a single Er$^{3+}$

 Y$_2$SiO$_5$ is an often used host material due to its small magnetic moments (-0.137 $\mu_N$ for ${}^{89}$Y) and low natural abundance of magnetic isotopes (4.7\% with -0.554 $\mu _N$ for ${}^{17}$O ).
-In this work the experiments were performed based on Y$_2$SiO$_5$, which have displayed good coherent properties for Er$^{3+}$ \cite{bottger2009effects, ranvcic2018coherence,huang2022extending, rakonjac2020long}.
+In this work, the experiments were performed based on Y$_2$SiO$_5$, which have displayed good coherent properties for Er$^{3+}$ \cite{bottger2009effects, ranvcic2018coherence,huang2022extending, rakonjac2020long}.
 The Y$_2$SiO$_5$ crystal was grown by the Czochralski method in a 35-kW inductively heated generator at a 3-kHz middle frequency.
-The crystal is then cut along the D$_1$, D$_2$, b optical extinction axes with dimensions of 10*8*3 mm$^3$.
+The crystal is then cut along the optical extinction axes of D$_1$, D$_2$, and $b$ with dimensions of $10\times 8\times 3$ mm$^3$.
 The purity of raw metarials used for crystal growth is at least 99.999\%.
 The concentration of Er$^{3+}$ is less than 0.5 ppm as verified by the glow discharge mass spectrometry.